Study this summer with one of the top business schools in the world.

 Is the course compatible with summer work or internships?
 How much work can we expect per week?

 The course schedule is designed to allow more time for students to work offline on group projects with other students.
 Participants should expect to devote 15-20 hours per week to assignments, reading, and project work.

 The course is for-credit, and students will receive a traditional letter grade.

 What is the average age of a scholar?

-SBSP is intended to be an opportunity to expand your knowledge of business frameworks.
-We find that students who are earlier in their college careers will benefit most from the program.
-Undergraduate students of all ages and academic backgrounds are encouraged to apply!
+This course is intended to be an opportunity to expand your knowledge of business frameworks.
+We find that students who are earlier in their college careers will benefit most from the program, but those who have already earned their BA or BS degree and are considering business school benefit as well.
+Undergraduate students and post-baccalaureate students of all ages and academic backgrounds are encouraged to apply!

-Can I attend if I do not have a business background?
+Can I apply if I do not have a business background?

 Absolutely!
-Students of all majors have been successful in this program.
+Students from all majors have been successful in this program.
 Our instructors understand the diverse backgrounds of our scholars and will teach in a way that is effective for everyone